-Doctorate in Counseling on Campus Programs Overview
+Doctorate in Counseling on Campus Programs - PhD in Counseling Degrees

 Doctorate in Counseling on Campus PhD Programs offer students the opportunity to pursue advanced credentials in counseling therapy that may help them in a current or potential future career search.
 With more competition in the job market, the Bureau of Labor Statistics has reported that candidates with a doctoral or education specialist degree and post-doctoral work experience will have the best opportunities in clinical, counseling, or school psychology positions[i].

 The college campus experience may be a memorable one, as students have the chance to build their social and professional networks.
 For students who wish to teach at the Postsecondary level, it may also be helpful in that some postsecondary teachers gain teaching experience by working as graduate teaching assistants.
 Others may enjoy the access to the university facilities, which may include career-counseling services.